daniel-e/rust-captcha/README.md

 # TODO

+- [ ] generate the CAPTCHA
+- [ ] maybe the persistence layer should not know anything about a CAPTCHA
+- [ ] update documentation
+- [x] fixed warnings about unused functions, structs, etc
+- [x] fix version numbers in Cargo.toml
+- [x] create build.rs to check for MagickWand dependencies

 - [x] implement GET request to retrieve status of a CAPTCHA
 - [x] Makefile to start redis instance on starting the service
 - [x] configure redis endpoint in configuration file